DynoRobotics/UnityRos2/README.md

 A script called `start_editor.py` (requires python3) sets these environment variables and starts the Editor.
 This is only way to start the Editor with ROS2 support at the moment.
 Opening the project through Unity Hub is not supported yet.

+To start the navigation2 stack for turtlebot3, just run `docker-compose up` in the `docker/turtlebot3_navigation` folder of this repoistory.

 Tutorials
 ---------
 https://unity-ros2.readthedocs.io